Lithuanians in Belarus: Grand Duchy of Lithuania

 Throughout the existence of the Grand Duchy of Lithuania, the territory of modern Belarus was inhabited by many Lithuanians.
+In the 14th–16th centuries, Lithuanians occupied the northwestern part of modern Belarus, generally north and west of the line Grodno–Shchuchyn–Lida–Valozhyn–Kreva–Pastavy–Braslaw.

 Written sources mention that Lithuanians lived in the Orsha District.
-Here, the remaining pagan Lithuanians were baptised in 1387 during the Christianization of Lithuania and the Roman Catholic parish of Obolcai (which is located to the west of Orsha) was established.
+Here, the remaining pagan Lithuanians were baptised in 1387 during the Christianization of Lithuania and the Roman Catholic parish of Aboltsy (which is located to the west of Orsha) was established.
 In the 15th and 16th centuries, the districts of Lida (Lyda), Kreva (Krėva), Ashmyany (Ašmena), Smarhon (Smurgainiai), Myadzyel (Medilas), Vileyka (Vileika), Vidzy (Vidžiai) and Braslaw (Breslauja), were Lithuanian.
 Some of the inhabitants of these areas were Polonized, while another part became Belarusified during the 16th to the 19th centuries.
 Until the 19th century Grodno (Gardinas) with its surrounding vicinities belonged to the Lithuanian ethnographic area.

 From the 13th century to the end of the 18th century, all of modern Belarus belonged to the Grand Duchy of Lithuania.

 Russian Empire

 During the 19th century and until the early 20th century, Belarus was governed by the Russian Empire.

-In the mid-19th century, the areas of Perlamas, Ašiuža, Pariečė, Rodūnia, Pelesa (Pelyasa), Asava, Voranava, Benekainys, Apsas, Drūkšiai were Lithuanian.
-In the late 19th century, Lithuanian villages like Dimanovas, Malkava, and Sofeiskas were established by Lithuanians who moved there from the Vilnius and Kaunas Governorates.
+In the mid-19th century, the areas of Perlamas, Ašiuža, Pariečė, Radun (Rodūnia), Pelesa (Pelyasa), Asava, Voranava, Benekainys, Apsas, Drūkšiai were Lithuanian.
+In the late 19th century, Lithuanian villages like Dimanovas, Malkava, and Sofeiskas were established by Lithuanians who moved there from the Vilnius and Kaunas Governorates to central and eastern Belarus.

 20th century

-In the 20th century, Lithuanians remained in some villages within the districts of Voranava, Astravyets, Iwye and Braslaw (Varanavas, Astravas, Vija, Breslauja, respectively).
+In the 20th century, Lithuanians remained in some villages within the districts of Voranava, Astravyets, Iwye and Braslaw.
 In 1915, as many Lithuanians fled through Belarus eastwards due to the ongoing World War I, so in Minsk and elsewhere, there existed chapters of the Lithuanian Society for the Relief of War Sufferers.